-Choosing the correct audio lead for your system can be a daunting prospect, Audio cables come in all shapes and sizes and we appreciate how difficult it can be to decide the route for your installation, We've provided a simple guide to help you identify your audio connections and enable you to make an informed choice.
+Choosing the correct audio cable for your system can be a daunting prospect, Audio cables come in all shapes and sizes and we appreciate how difficult it can be to decide the route for your installation, We've provided a simple guide to help you identify your audio connections and enable you to make an informed choice.

 Audio Cables - Analogue Audio